-- 36. The Shueys' "pseudo-comps" and list of sale prices from 2019 fare no better.
+- 37. The Shueys' "pseudo-comps" and list of sale prices from 2019 fare no better.
 The Shueys offered nothing to show how the properties on their sales list compared to the subject property.
-While they offered a little more information for their "pseudo comps," they failed to explore the details of those transactions.
-One of the sales occurred more than 14 months before the relevant valuation date, yet the Shueys did not offer any evidence to relate that sale price to the valuation date.
-In any case, the Shueys did not sufficiently compare the characteristics of any of their "pseudo comps" to those of the subject property for the raw sales data to have probative value.
+While they offered a little more information for their "pseudo comps," they did not sufficiently compare the characteristics of any of their "pseudo comps" to those of the subject property for the raw sales data to have probative value.
 And they did not even attempt to explain how relevant differences affected the properties' relative values.
-See Long, 821 N.E.2d at 470-471 (holding that taxpayers' sales data for other properties lacked probative value where they failed to compare how the characteristics of those properties compared to their property and to explain how any differences affected market value-in-use). - 37.
-The Shueys also attempted to use the HPI and an overall inflation calculator to trend the price they paid to buy the subject property in 2003 forward to a value as of the January 1, 2020 assessment date.
-But the Shueys failed to show that using those methods, or any other method, to trend the sale price of a residential property to a value as of a date more than 16 years removed from the sale complies with generally accepted appraisal principles.
-To the contrary, Ratterman testified that he would prefer not to go back more than two years for trending purposes. - 38.
-The Shueys' computation of alternative values using different GRMs and the property's contract rent similarly lack probative weight.
+See Long, 821 N.E.2d at 470-471 (holding that taxpayers' sales data for other properties lacked probative value where they failed to compare how the characteristics of those properties compared to their property and to explain how any differences affected market value-in-use). - 38.
+The Shueys also attempted to use the HPI and an overall inflation calculator to trend the price they paid to buy the subject property in 2004 forward to a value as of the January 1, 2020 valuation date.
+But the Shueys failed to show that using those methods, or any other method, to trend the sale price of a residential property to a value as of a date more than 15 years removed from the sale complies with generally accepted appraisal principles.
+To the contrary, Ratterman testified that he would prefer not to go back more than two years for trending purposes. - 39.
+The Shueys' computations of alternative values using different GRMs and the property's contract rent similarly lack probative weight.
 They did not offer any market support for how they determined those GRMs beyond John Shuey's bald assertion that investors in low-end properties look for GRMs of 65 to 70.
 Nor did they show that the contract rent they charged was at market rate as of the valuation date.
 See Indiana MCH, LLC. v.
 Scott Cty.
 Ass'r, 987 N.E.2d 1182, 1185-86 (Ind.
 Tax Ct.
-2013) (Explaining that under the income approach, "one must not only examine the historical and current income, expenses, and occupancy rates for the subject property, but the income, expenses, and occupancy rates of comparable properties in the market as well.") (citing The APPRAISAL INSTITUTE, THE APPRAISAL OF REAL ESTATE 493, 501, 509, 511-12 (12th ed.
+2013) (Explaining that under the income approach, "one must not only examine the historical and current income, expenses, and occupancy rates for the subject property, but the income, expenses, and occupancy rates of comparable properties in the market as well.") (citing The Appraisal Institute, The Appraisal of Real Estate 493, 501, 509, 511-12 (12th ed.
 2001).